habitry/habitry_source/Templates/05-the-habit.md

 **When Am I Going To Do The Habit?**

+[Help clients figure out a "piggyback habit" or trigger, which reminds them to do the habit.]

 You should plan to track what you eat right after a habit you already.
 So if you are going to track what you eat during dinner, finishing your dinner might be a good trigger to remind you to track what you just ate.

 **Post Your Personal Version of The Habit!**

+[Ask them to post a personal version of the habit]

 Go to [Insert Community Platform.
 E.g., Habitry platform, Facebook Group, etc] and post your personal version of the habit.